 The majestic Glamorgan Heritage Coast features cliffs composed of stacked limestone strata and flat limestone pavements that stretch into the sea.
 Monknash makes a perfect base: from here a stream with a ruined mill leads to the vast beach of Traeth Mawr.
 If you’re looking for a roaring fire and an impressive selection of ales and ciders, head for the Plough and Harrow back in the village, built from the ruins of the adjacent monastery.

 Porthdinllaen, Llŷn Peninsula

 A delightful car-free hamlet owned by the National Trust, just below Nefyn & District Golf Club.
 Near the lifeboat ramp there are two tiny sandy coves that are good for swimming.
 You may find yourself in the company of seals basking on nearby rocks.
-The Tŷ Coch pub is one of the most recognisable spots in the area and is a wonderful spot to relax on a sunny summer evening - make sure to add Porthdinllaen to your list of beaches to visit.
+The Tŷ Coch Inn is one of the most recognisable spots in the area and is a wonderful spot to relax on a sunny summer evening.
+Make sure to add Porthdinllaen to your list of beaches to visit.

 This is one of the most spectacular stretches of coast in Britain with many caves and sea caverns.
 Look out for St Govan’s Chapel hidden in the cliffs near Bosherston.
 If you are feeling adventurous, there are several dramatic swims between Broad Haven and Barafundle Bay.
 One of the best is at Confucius Hole, a huge crater that fills up into a great blue lagoon with each tide.
 In calm seas you can enter via a sea cave in the sea cliffs, though this is only accessible at low tide.